Learning minimal representations of stochastic processes with variational autoencoders

-To further understand the power of the model, we consider two extensions of BM, namely fractional Brownian motion (FBM), and scaled Brownian motion (SBM).
+Next, we consider two extensions of BM, namely fractional Brownian motion (FBM), and scaled Brownian motion (SBM).
 These are paradigmatic models of anomalous diffusion, i.e., diffusion that deviates from the typical Brownian behavior.
 These models have found extensive application in describing motion in different biological scenarios at various scales~\cite{sabri2020elucidating,lim2002self, munoz2022stochastic, wang2022anomalous} and thus constitute a valuable benchmark to demonstrate the method's utility in experimental settings.
 Both models are characterized by only two parameters: the diffusion coefficient and the anomalous diffusion exponent $\alpha$.
 However, the source of anomalous diffusion is different in each model.

 FBM can be derived from the Langevin equation and expressed as $\mathbf{\dot{x}}(t) = \xi_{fGn}(t)$, where $\xi_{fGn}(t)$ represents fractional Gaussian noise with the autocorrelation function

 where $D$ is here referred to as a generalized diffusion coefficient with dimensions $[l]^2 [t]^{-{\alpha}}$.
 Importantly, \cref{eq:fbm} implies that FBM displacements are correlated.
 This feature provides an interesting benchmark for the autoregressive properties of the decoder, as we will discuss in the following section.
 We train an autoencoder with a dataset consisting of FBM trajectories with $\alpha \in [0.2, 1.8]$ and $D\in [10^{-5}, 10^{-2}]$.
 In \cref{fig:latent}(b,c), we show the only two surviving neurons: one ($z_1$) shows a nearly linear relation with the anomalous diffusion exponent $\alpha$, whereas the other ($z_2$) has a monotonic dependence on the $\log(D)$.
 These results prove the model's ability to only retain minimal information to correctly reproduce FBM trajectories through the probabilistic decoder.